ShardianLabs/EphemeralNet/docs/cli-command-reference.md

 # EphemeralNet CLI command reference

-Run the client as `eph [global options] <command> [command options]`.
-Global options always come first; anything after the command name is interpreted as command-specific.
+Run the client as `eph [options] <command> [args]`.
+Global options can be placed before or after the command.
+Command-specific options (like `--ttl` for `store`) must follow the command.
 This reference mirrors the logic in `src/main.cpp` for EphemeralNet master as of November 2025.

 ## Global options